 Trials in Turkey can often take a very long time.
 The Turkish legal system is not very efficient.
 Our Turkish lawyers can advise you on the best legal procedure in your situation.
 Of course, we will assist you throughout the entire legal process.

 In order to collect your claim through the courts, our lawyers can subpoena your debtor.
 In the event of a dispute, your debtor does not agree with your invoice.
 This is not a collection in which the debtor is unable to pay; the debtor has a well-founded reason not to pay the invoice.
-In that case, at the request of the parties, the court will draw up a final calendar so that the parties can respond to each other's points of view in writing.
-In practice, it often boils down to no defense and the judge pronouncing a verdict.
+In that case, at the request of the parties, the court will agree to a hearing whereby both parties can defend their claim.

 International collection laws

 Since Turkey is not a member state of the EU, European companies are limited with regards to the available measures and actions they are normally entitled to under EU Directives and Regulations.
 This will make you more likely to hire a Turkish lawyer or collection specialist when dealing with a non-paying Turkish customer, as your case will most likely be subjected to Turkish Enforcement and Bankruptcy Law.